-A designated vendor zone and a weekend car-free beachfront was created in 2016, with the help of Chennai Police.
-There are 10 vendors in the morning and 41 in the evening in the zone.
 Specially paid security staff and Rialto volunteers help the police manage these zones and regulate traffic and parking.

 The capital expenditure budget for this CSR project is Rs.20 lakhs.
 In addition, there is a monthly provision of Rs.60,000 for recurring costs, which covers painting of bins, repair and maintenance of tree guards, lighting equipment, Sintex water tanks, litter collection carts, minor road and pavement repairs; also the cost of manure and the transport of recycled water in tankers for plants.

 Residents contribute generously towards miscellaneous monthly expenses at an average of Rs.48,000 per month.
 This covers sponsorship of deep cleaning resources, the toilet attendant's salary, cost of vendor and weekend traffic control and, for the cleaning staff, quarterly attendance incentives such as packets of rice, dal and cooking oil, an electric fan in the summer, sarees at festival times etc. These cash contributions from residents are significant as the funds are given not just for the improvement of the private streets where the donors live but for the public beach as well.